renegadevi/TypedownCMS/README.md

 ## Getting Started (post-installation)

 ### Configuration and setup
 Now when you have TypedownCMS up and running, you can start using the CMS and make changes.
 There's a global configuration file named "***settings.cfg"*** where you can set settings very easy.
-For a specific walktrough for each setting, check our post over at ***(TODO)***.
 After you have saved the settings, the changes updates next time you visit the home/main page of your website.

 #### Server settings (optional)